 The purpose of the inner side liner is to maintain the air pressure inside the car tire, between it also in the rim.
 When any forceful impact occurs on the tire, the inner line, along with other parts of the tire casting, can be punctured and forms some gaps between layers in the side wall, which cause air to escape from that area.

 Causes of Tires Bulges

 Tires Bulges happen mainly due to impact damage after a car accident which causes internally damaged tires or when tires come in contact with some obstacle.
 Here are some most common reasons for tire bulges.

 - Car Accident

 - Kerb, during the parking

 - Construction Areas

 - Tire Manufacture Defect

-Sometimes tires bulge happen due to tire manufacturing defects, in this case, you may replace the bulging tire with the warranty.
+Sometimes tires bubble happen due to tire manufacturing defects, in this case, you may replace the bulging tires with a warranty.